particle-iot/docs/src/content/reference/device-os/firmware.md

 #### size - CloudEvent

 Get the size of the data.
-This is the encoded size so there is computation involved in getting this value.
+This is the encoded size is stored internally so this is efficient.

 You may want to use this with [canPublish](#canpublish-cloudevent) to see if the event can be published based on the current rate limiting.